deKeijzer/KB-74-OPSCHALER/README.md

 More push & pull information can be found in [this notebook](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/GitHub%20push%20%26%20pull%20tutorial.ipynb).

 # Important data locations
-Below is a list of the most important data locations for the Opschaler project.
-Make sure to <b>not</b> modify or add any files in the folders listed below.
-Some notebooks have been programmed in such a way that they expect all files in a folder to have a certain file structure.
+Below is a list of the most important data locations for the Opschaler project. <b>Make sure to not modify or add any files in the folders listed below.</b> Some notebooks have been programmed in such a way that they expect all files in a folder to have a certain file structure.
 For example: in the `smartmeter_data folder` the only files in there should be smartmeter files in the format `dwelling_id.csv`.
 Any other file in there will crash the notebook which uses this folder to process the files.

 ## KNMI
 The KNMI data consists of two dataframes.
 One is the raw format, this is the way KNMI has provided the data.
 The other dataset is the processed one, this has been cleaned/prepared/processed in such a way that it can be used for EDA.

+### KNMI Raw data
+Location: `/datc/opschaler/weather_data/knmi_10_min_raw_data`
+This is the raw 10 minute interval data from 2015 till 2018 as provided by the KNMI (by mail).

 ### KNMI Processed dataframe
+Location: `//datc//opschaler//weather_data//weather.csv`
 The KNMI dataframe (1,82 GB) contains weather data from 2015 to 2018.
 The original resolution was 10 minutes, but this has been resampled to 10 seconds by using interpolation.
 More information can be found in [this notebook](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/KNMI/2.KNMI_high_resolution_cleaning_df.ipynb).